Elissa Carmona

 • Monthly residency at The Pearl (April 2025–present)

-• Monthly residency at The Artist, Bronx (Sept–Dec 2025, with MBP)
+• Every other month residency at The Artist, Bronx (Sept–Present, with Morrisania Band)

 Tours: Annual NYC tour with MBP since 2017.
-Toured New Orleans in 2022 and April 2025; returns again in November 2025.
+Toured New Orleans in 2022 and April 2025; returns again in fall 2026.

 Social Media: